-Now, that you have the tools you need, it’s time to create authentic customer experiences on each channel.
+Now, that you have the tools & software you need to succeed, you need to create authentic customer experiences on each channel.

-Step 4 - Create a content strategy for each channel
+Step 4 - Create an omnichannel content strategy for each channel

 The customer expects to learn something new about you, to have a fresh experience of your brand on every channel that they encounter you on, be it brick and mortar, a Facebook ad, or a text message.

-So create a content strategy specifically for each channel and make it authentic, memorable, and unique.
+So make a content strategy specifically for each channel and make it authentic, memorable, and unique.

 Let’s talk about one specific strategy that really works.